vivekchand/WhatsApp-for-Linux/README.md

-WhatsApp-for-Ubuntu
+WhatsApp-for-Linux
 ===================

-An WhatsApp chat app for Ubuntu Desktop
+An WhatsApp chat app for Linux Desktop.

+This will be based on https://github.com/tgalal/yowsup library.